jarovo/pivovar/README.md

 1. Heating
 The water in the storage tank is being heated to temperature defined in the configuration.
 Algorithm waits for the water to get the defined temperature.
 2. Prewash.
-LED 1.1 glows.
 3. Draining.
-LED 1.2 glows.
 4. Washing with lye.
-LED 1.3 glows.
 5. Rinsing with cold water.
-LED 1.4 glows.
 6. Washing with hot water.
-LED X2 glows.
 7. Drying.
-LED X3 glows.
 8. Filing with CO2.
-LED X4 glows.

 ## Sources.
 [https://dspace.cvut.cz/handle/10467/63696]